omarmohamed15/U-Trans-Foundation-For-Seismic-Waveform-Representation/examples/downstream/polarity_CCT/README.md

 This pipeline demonstrates how to:

-- Train a polarity classification model on California STEAD traces
+- Train a polarity classification model on Texas Texas traces
 - Classify first-motion polarity (e.g., Up / Down)
 - Evaluate classification performance
 - Test the trained model on a held-out test set

-This setup reproduces the California STEAD experiment using the **U-Trans + CCT architecture**.
+This setup reproduces the Texas Texas experiment using the **U-Trans + CCT architecture**.

 ---